cyrkus/ClusterMap/README.md

 Update your project to include the framework:
 `Carthage update --platform iOS`

+Add the framework to 'Linked Frameworks and Libraries' in the Xcode Project by dragging and dropping the framework created in Carthage/Build/iOS/ClusterMap.framework

+Add this run Script
+`/usr/local/bin/carthage copy-frameworks`

+Add this input file to the run script `$(SRCROOT)/Carthage/Build/iOS/ClusterMap.framework`

+If Xcode has issues finding your framework Add `$(SRCROOT)/Carthage/Build/iOS`
+To 'Framework Search Paths' in Build Settings

 #To uses this framework
 To build a QuadTree first conform any data structure to `ClusterMapLocation`.